bakkerjoeri/recipes/eggplant-pork.md

 ## Instructions
 1. Fry or steam the eggplant.
 Set aside.
 2. In lard or vegetable oil fry the pork.
-3. Add the garlic, pepper, garlic and whipe parts of the scallions, stir until fragrent.
+3. Add the garlic, pepper, garlic and white parts of the scallions, stir until fragrent.
 4. Add the sauce and bring to a simmer.
 5. Add the eggplants, lower the fire and cover until the sauce is reduced.